Sexological Bodywork

 Your Body, Your Expertise: At every moment, you are the expert of your body and experience.
 I am there to guide you, but you hold the keys to your own growth.
 My role is to support, not to direct.

-Slow and Intentional Pace: My approach is "less is more."
+Slow and Intentional Pace: My approach is: "less is more."
 We take time to slow down, focus on subtle sensations, and create space for deeper connection and understanding.
 This pace allows for greater awareness and self-discovery.

 No Performance Pressure: Thereโs no expectation to "perform" in any way.
 The session is about you, your body, and your desiresโfree from outside pressure or judgment.